Thomas D. Clark: University of Mississippi

 Clark had decided that farming, manual labor and river work were not going to meet his needs.
 At the urging of his parents, he entered the University of Mississippi in September 1925.
 While there, he met his first mentor, historian Charles S. Sydnor, who held a Ph.D. from Johns Hopkins University.
 Even though Clark had but one class under Sydnor, British history, which wasn't even within his interests, the two had "deep conversations" about the rich heritage of the old South.
 Sydnor encouraged Clark to follow his interests into post graduate studies in the field of History.

 It was at Ole Miss that Clark discovered the significance of his birthday and understood for the first time what Bastille Day was about.
 Clark "fell in love with learning" at that time, improved his use of the English language and began to develop writing and study habits that framed the disciplines through which he was to accomplish great things later in his life.

 Clark had financed his education at Ole Miss with a cotton crop on land his father had given him but before he graduated the funds had all but run out.
 He then found a golf course that needed tending and took the job.
 It turned out that budding writer, William Faulkner, also having a hard time with finances, helped Clark tend the golf course.
 Clark was later quite surprised to see that Faulkner had "hit the bigtime" with his writing.
 He graduated with honors earning a BA in 1928.

 University of Kentucky

-Clark, through his new-found interest in history had begun attending meetings of the American Historical Association (AHA).
+Clark, through his new-found interest in history, began attending meetings of the American Historical Association (AHA).
 It was there that Clark claims to have been exposed to the profession of the historian through two major personalities he saw at the AHA meeting in Indianapolis, Indiana (December 1928):